Bookgardan: A Year's Sustenance for Writers

 WHO SHOULD APPLY

-Bookgardan is ideal for writers who are working on long-form narrative book projects, whether literary fiction (novel, novella, or short stories), memoir, creative nonfiction topics, or hybrids of those forms, and think they would benefit from a seasoned professional’s perspective, ongoing guidance, and mentorship, and the support and creative energy of an engaged group of peers.
-Participating writers may be at any stage of their project’s development, from a crystallizing idea to a full draft that needs refinement.
-Enrollment in Bookgardan is by application -- not to be elitist or intimidating, but to make sure that your project is something Kate feels she could help you to advance and improve (“a good fit,” in other words).
+Bookgardan is ideal for writers who are deeply committed to their own artistic development and to their long-form narrative book projects, whether literary fiction (novel, novella, or short stories), memoir, topical creative nonfiction, essays in conversation, or hybrids of those forms, and think they would benefit from a seasoned editor’s assessment, ongoing technical guidance, accountability and mentorship, as well as the support and creative energy of an engaged group of peers.
+Participating writers may be at any stage of their project’s development, from a crystallizing idea to a full draft that needs refinement, and possessed of humility and generosity of spirit, a willingness to risk, and tenacity.
+Enrollment in Bookgardan is by application -- not to be elitist or intimidating, but to make sure that your project is something Kate feels she could help you to advance and improve, and something that everyone in the cohort will feel elevated to be among (“a good fit,” in other words).
 Email Kate if you have any questions about whether Bookgardan is right for you and your book.

-To apply, please hit the "APPLY" button to fill out the application and get instructions on submitting a writing sample.
+To apply, please hit the "APPLY" button to fill out the application and get instructions on submitting a writing sample and returnable application fee.

 Enrollment in Bookgardan includes:

-Two 7 night/6 day residencies at Craigardan with lodging in a private room/shared bath; all meals; daily group yoga instruction; transportation to/from local train station or airport
+Two 7 night/6 day residencies at Craigardan with lodging in a private room/shared bath; all but one meal (one dinner out, no host); daily group yoga instruction; transportation to/from local train station or airport

-All instruction & program fees for both Craigardan residencies
+All residency & program fees for both Craigardan residencies

-Please note: Bookgardan fee does not include airfare or other long-distance travel costs, which must be arranged and paid separately by the participant.
+Please note: Bookgardan Tuition does not include airfare or other long-distance travel costs to the two residencies, which must be arranged and paid separately by the participant.
+For those participants with an in-progress manuscript when the program starts, an optional pre-program manuscript reading/consultation is available for an additional fee of $4/page.

 Kate Moses is the author of the internationally acclaimed Wintering: A Novel of Sylvia Plath, published in sixteen languages, and Cakewalk: A Memoir, chosen by NPR as one of their favorite memoirs of 2010.
 Recipient of a Lannan Literary Fellowship, a Janet Heidinger Kafka Prize for Best Fiction by an American Woman, an American Book Award, a Barnes & Noble Discover Great New Writers selection, a Poets & Writers Debut Fiction selection, a Prix des Lectrices de Elle, and residencies from the MacDowell Colony, Djerassi Resident Artists Program, Headlands Center for the Arts, Karuna, and The Lighthouse Works, Kate is also co-editor of two nationally bestselling anthologies of essays on motherhood, Mothers Who Think: Tales of Real-Life Parenthood and Because I Said So: 33 Mothers Write About Children, Sex, Men, Aging, Faith, Race & Themselves.
 A founding senior editor and staff writer of Salon, former literary director of Intersection for the Arts in San Francisco, and former senior acquisitions editor of North Point Press, Kate has taught writers at two dozen universities in the U.S. and U.K., and is on the faculties of the Gotham Writers Workshop, Key West Literary Seminar, and Hedgebrook.
 Through Birds & Muses she works with writers in the U.S., Canada, the Middle East, several European and African nations, and New Zealand.
 Learn more about Kate’s books at katemoses.com.